 About Me.

 I grew up in a music-loving family in Germany, where instruments of all kind were a constant presence.
-Playing music quickly became essential to me.
-I performed as the cellist in a baroque quartet with three other young women, which fueled my love for music.
-Yet I also recognized the challenges of a musician's life.
+Playing music soon became essential to me.

 By entering the world of instrument making I found a way to merge my interests in music and crafts.

 I studied Violin Making and Repair at the Newark School of Instrument Making.
 Aside from making and repairing violins I had the opportunity to explore various aspects of the craft.
-In my second year I built a viola da gamba and discovered a passion for decorative carving.
-My final year was dedicated to making a cello, a process I felt deeply connected to as a cellist myself.

 In 2023 I graduated receiving a first-class degree with honours.